madpiano/2019-432/slides/class18/README.md

     - Such a model will have to use robust standard errors, since it will always fail the assumption of homoscedasticity.
     - The data can never be fit properly by the model, so R-squared has no meaningful interpretation.

+9. Do you know about [Code Folding and Sections](https://support.rstudio.com/hc/en-us/articles/200484568-Code-Folding-and-Sections) in R Markdown?

+10. How about [Keyboard Shortcuts](https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts)?
+Some of these can be life-changing...

 ## Tweet of the Day, from Andrew Althouse

 ![](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class18/althouse.png)